Thursday, April 30, 2009

 Pre Birthday Celebrations

-Tomorrow is Steve's birthday.
+Tomorrow is Hubby's birthday.

 This morning, I asked him what he would like to do today.
 His response?
 "Ride the bikes to the Buccaneer Club Restaurant and have my favorite meal."
-Steve loves seafood!
+Hubby loves seafood!
 He's really a sailor at heart.

 So, we hopped on the faithful steeds and took off for coastal Darien, Georgia.
 First we journeyed to that flea speck town of Ludowici again, then down Highway 57 to the town of Cresent.
 Doggone, if the restaurant wasn't closed!
 Oh well.
 No problem.
 We headed south on Highway 99 to just inside the Glynn County line (north of Brunswick) and had lunch at Mudcat Charley's.